Neill James, Anita Brenner and the origin of the popular Mexican saying about “Dust on my Heart”

 On first hearing it, the central character in Dust of Mexico—Priscilla Carpenter, a staid, single New York librarian—laughs at the idea.
 However, she changes her opinion after being taken on a trip to Mexico by a married, frivolous aunt, who promises Priscilla’s mother that there will be no men on the study tour of the National Federation of Business and Professional Women.
 But there are men, including a famous radio comedian and an ambitious American doctor, and in the process of choosing between several men, Priscilla “gains a knowledge of the romance and lure of Mexico.”
 Prior to publication as a novel, Dust of Mexico had been serialized in Women’s Home Companion.

 Or perhaps James had read Anita Brenner?
-A decade earlier, renowned Mexican author and art critic Anita Brenner (1905-1974) quoted an almost identical version of the same proverb on the very first page of her Your Mexican Holiday: A Modern Guide, published in 1932: “Once the dust of Mexico has settled on your heart, you have no rest in any other land.”
+A decade earlier, renowned Mexican author and art critic Anita Brenner (1905-1974) quoted an almost identical version of the same proverb on the very first page of her Your Mexican Holiday: A Modern Guide, published in 1932: “Because there is a proverbial obsession expressed in a line which goes: ‘Once the dust of Mexico has settled on your heart, you have no rest in any other land.’
+Mexico means something to you…” Three years earlier, Brenner had included this line on page 15 of Idols Behind Altars (1929): “But with the dust of Mexico upon it, that heart can find no rest in any other land.”

-And, going back ten years before that, in 1923, reporter, artist and screenwriter Wallace Smith used yet another extremely similar version in The little tigress; tales out of the dust of Mexico, a collection of stories set during the Revolution.
-The chapter titled “Dust of Mexico” opens as follows:
+And there are earlier users in print of the saying than Brenner.
+For instance, in 1923, reporter, artist and screenwriter Wallace Smith used an extremely similar version in The little tigress; tales out of the dust of Mexico, a collection of stories set during the Revolution.
+He opened the chapter titled “Dust of Mexico” as follows:

 “Once the dust of Mexico has settled on your heart there can be no rest for you in any other land.
 That is a saying in Mexico.
 It is spoken proudly and sometimes hopelessly.
 The truth of it is in the empty, seeking eyes of exiles in other countries- in places far away from the land of golden lights and purple shadows.”
 Smith was a talented cartoonist and “these tales of love, treachery, courage, and adventure are illustrated by the author’s atmospheric drawings from his field sketchbook.”

-If you can add other instances of the use of versions of the “Dust on my Heart” saying in mainstream works (particularly in early ones), please get in touch!
+If you can add other early instances of the use of versions of the “Dust on my Heart” saying in mainstream works, please get in touch!

 References in reverse chronological order